Pohungkuo/IoTGAN/README.md

 ## Running the codes
-First, running the server for master node: python IoTGAN_server.py 0 ##task_number
+First, running the server for master node:

+python IoTGAN_server.py 0 ##task_number

 GAN weight training:
-To train a GAN for digit 0-9:
+To train a GAN for digit 0-9, run:

 ./IoTGAN_main.py --train-digits 0,1,2,3,4,5,6,7,8,9.
 Models and sample generated images will be saved to ./IoTGAN.

 Classifier training by using generated weight files and also test the accuracy:
-To train mnist on GAN generated models which are sitting in ./IoTGAN:
+To train mnist on GAN generated models which are sitting in ./IoTGAN, run:

 ./IoTGAN_main.py --train-mnist.
 After training calssifier, the output will be a % of accuracy testing result.